prodigyfinance/ml2p/README.rst

 If you haven't initialized your project before, run::

-  $ python ml2p.py init
+  $ ml2p init

 which will create the S3 model and dataset folder for you.

 Next start a training job to train your model::

-  $ python ml2p.py training-job create zcf-train-6 zcf-20190412
+  $ ml2p training-job create zcf-train-6 zcf-20190412 --model-type zcf

 The first argument is the name of the training job, the second is name of the data set (i.e. the folder under ``/datasets/`` in your project's S3 bucket).
 You will need to have uploaded some training data.
+The `--model-type` argument is optional -- the model type to use may also be specified directly in the docker image.

 Wait for your training job to finish.
 To check up on it you can run::

-  $ python ml2p.py training-job wait zcf-train-6  # wait for job to finish
+  $ ml2p training-job wait zcf-train-6  # wait for job to finish
-  $ python ml2p.py training-job describe zcf-train-6  # inspect job
+  $ ml2p training-job describe zcf-train-6  # inspect job

 Once your training job is done, create a model from the output of the training job::

-  $ python ml2p.py model create zcf-model-6 zcf-train-6
+  $ ml2p model create zcf-model-6 zcf-train-6 --model-type zcf

 The first argument is the name of the model to create, the second is the training job the model should be created from.
+The `--model-type` argument is optional -- the model type to use may also be specified directly in the docker image.

 The model is just an object in S3 -- it doesn't run any instances -- so it will be created immediately.

 Now its time to deploy your model by creating an endpoint for it::

-  $ python ml2p.py endpoint create zcf-endpoint-6 zcf-model-6
+  $ ml2p endpoint create zcf-endpoint-6 zcf-model-6

 The first argument is the name of the endpoint to create, the second is the name of the model to create the endpoint form.

 Setting up the endpoint takes awhile.
 To check up on it you can run::

-  $ python ml2p.py endpoint wait zcf-endpoint-6  # wait for endpoint to be ready
+  $ ml2p endpoint wait zcf-endpoint-6  # wait for endpoint to be ready
-  $ python ml2p.py endpoint describe zcf-endpoint-6  # inspect endpoint
+  $ ml2p endpoint describe zcf-endpoint-6  # inspect endpoint

 Once the endpoint is ready, your model is deployed!

 You can make a test prediction using::

-  $ python ml2p.py endpoint invoke zcf-endpoint-6 '{"your": "data"}'
+  $ ml2p endpoint invoke zcf-endpoint-6 '{"your": "data"}'

 And you're done!